-1. It's Always Sunny in Philadelphia, FX-I don't think any comedy had me flat-out marvelling at the directions it dared to take their characters.
+1. It's Always Sunny in Philadelphia, FX-No comedy had me flat-out marvelling at the directions it dared to take their characters.
 Although it's been five seasons, the show has really hit its stride and what I love is that it seems like the characters have evolved and the writing has gotten even better.
-You could take practically 75% of the scenes and set them alone and the scene would be funnier than most skits on SNL.
+You could take practically 75% of the scenes and set them alone as comic set pieces which would be funnier than most skits on SNL.
 The show's characters have truly become fleshed-out and differentiated from each other at this point, yet they all share that singular humor that makes them so off-center from the rest of the world.
-It's like these guys are Abbott and anyone who comes into their circle of insanity is Costello (or is it the other way around?).
+It's like these guys are Abbott and anyone who comes into their circle of insanity is Costello.

-3. The Office, NBC-I didn't much care for the first half of season 4 once Ryan got fired and Pam and Jim started becoming more insular in coupledom, but the writers took us for a twist or two that threatened to destroy the safe confines the sitcom had built up for four years.
+3. The Office, NBC-The first half of season 4 once Ryan got fired and Pam and Jim started becoming more insular in coupledom was somewhat disappointing, but the writers took us for a massive twist or two that threatened to destroy the safe confines the sitcom had built up for four years.
 Michael quits the company and competes against his own business and hires Ryan and Pam.
 It was both an entirely game-changing development in the Office universe and also one that stayed as true to the characters as we come to expect from a show that creates such a sesne of realism.
-The show was also improved by the addition of three great additions: Idris Erbe, Amy Ryan and Ellie Kemper as guest stars (the third now a permanent cast member).
+The show was also improved by the addition of three great additions: Idris Elba, Amy Ryan and Ellie Kemper as guest stars (the third now a permanent cast member).

 4. Breaking Bad, AMC-Holy crap, this show really became intense in the second season.
-I haven't yet made it to the season finale but in this season, the show erased any moral limits to Walter White and while it might not be realistic (although the show tries to make his moral decay as realistic as possible) there is a palpable sense of suspense over how far removed from his original moral center White will get.
-In the meantime, Jessie starts to become a voice of reason and the uneasy alliance between the high school dropout and his former teacher really takes on another dimension.
-Beautifully shot backdrops, drugs, violence, sex, and lots of high school chemistry, for what more could you ask?
+The show erased any moral limits to Walter White and while it might not be realistic (although the show tries within limits to make moral decay realistic), there is a palpable sense of suspense over how far removed from his original moral center White will get.
+In the meantime, Jessie has become a voice of reason and the uneasy alliance between the high school dropout and his former teacher really has taken on another dimension of instability.
+Beautifully shot backdrops, drugs, violence, sex, and lots of high school chemistry, what more could you ask?

 6. Glee, Fox-Like an old MGM musical where you're just as intrigued by the dance numbers as you are by the story, Glee has some fantastic song-and-dance numbers that make hypocrites out of us all for going gaga over the show's mp3 downloads when we were being so condescending to our younger cousins and siblings when they did so with High School Musical.
 The characters are also absurdly caricatured but real enough to keep us tuned in.
 Some acknowledge that Glee is kind of weak on consistency and stretches believability but the show is widely watched and spurs a lot of water cooler talk, a lot of which centers on just how to interpret the show and its flaws therein.
 The bottom line is that it's entered the cultural conversation.